Thermopolium: Design

 A typical thermopolium consists of a small room attached to, but not accessible from, a house, with a distinctive masonry counter in the front.
 An example can be seen in the House of the Painted Vaults in Ostia Antica.
 Embedded in this counter were dolia, earthenware jars used to store dried food such as nuts.
 A dolium in the thermopolium attached to the House of Neptune and Amphitrite in Herculaneum held the carbonized remains of nuts.
 Fancier thermopolia would also be decorated with frescoes.
 These frescoes depicted a range of Roman mythological and religious imagery, as well as images and scenes of day to day life in the ancient city.
 Like modern advertisement, thermopolia frescoes were not only artistically oriented, they served a practical function.
-The images depicted in fresco could signify what that thermopolium was selling, i.e., fish, poultry, baked goods.
+The images depicted in fresco could signify what that thermopolium was selling, e.g., fish, poultry, baked goods.
 Thermopolia fresco would have been an important aspect in grabbing the attention of customers in the ancient city.

 Well-preserved ruins of thermopolia can be seen in Pompeii, Herculaneum and Ostia.